NYU SPS · May 2026 Prepared by Erin Callihan

 Days 90–180 Brand Architecture

-SPS already has Real World courses, capstones, live client projects, and the Lab for Transformative Leadership — fragmented across nine divisions.
+SPS already has Real World courses, capstones, live client projects, and the Lab for Transformative Leadership — fragmented across multiple divisions.
 Northeastern owns "co-op."
 Drexel owns "signature."
 SPS owns nothing branded.
 Unify under one hub — NYU SPS Real World Studios — with shared design principles, employer logos, and storytelling templates so every program inherits the credibility.

 Pathway · Student Success